Yoshin2222/CPS1-OKI-Scripts/README.md

 Python Scripts designed to Extract/compile Samples to and from CPS1 games.
 Simply add the unzipped game to roms, generate resources if ya haven't already and have fun!
-Script made with Python 3.10.6
+Scripts made with Python 3.10.6

 - GENERATE RESOURCES
 The script reads capcom-cps1.cpp and isolates every game, outputting a resource file for every